Daniel Rowland (1713–1790), The Great Evangelist of Wales, and the Making of Modern Welsh Nonconformity

 Wales Before the Revival

 By the early eighteenth century, Wales was in a complex condition.
 It was formally Anglican, culturally Welsh, and socially fragmented.
 The Church of England was the established church, but in many rural areas its practical reach was uneven.
-Clergy were often non-resident, under-educated, or disconnected from the language and everyday lives of their parishioners.
+Clergy could be non-resident, parishes were extensive, and the institutional church often struggled to cultivate intense communal religion across a difficult rural landscape.
+At the same time, Griffith Jones’s circulating schools revealed both the depth of religious seriousness in Wales and the hunger for a more direct and transformative religious life. (source 2) (source 5)

 The eighteenth century was not static.
 The rural economy was shifting, patterns of landholding were tightening, and the pressures of poverty and insecurity were persistent.
 In such a world, religion was not a hobby or a private comfort, it was the primary lens through which people interpreted suffering, duty, providence, and hope.